scottslowe/lowescott.github.io/_posts/2014-05-02-another-look-at-an-openstack-heat-template.md

 title: Another Look at an OpenStack Heat Template
 wordpress_id: 3448
 categories:
-- Interoperability
-- Networking
-- Virtualization
+- Explanation
 tags:
 - Automation
 - Linux
 - OpenStack
 - OSS
+- Interoperability
+- Networking
+- Virtualization
 ---

 In an earlier post, I provided [an introduction to OpenStack Heat][1], and provided an example Heat template that launched two instances with a logical network and a logical router.
 Here I am going to provide another view of a Heat template that does the same thing, but uses YAML and the HOT format instead of JSON and the CFN format.